svenlahann/vagrant-ansible/README.md

 ================================

-**vagrant setup for professional modern php development** The vagrant box is preconfigured for usage with the virtualbox and the parallels provider.
+**vagrant setup for professional modern php development** The vagrant box is preconfigured for usage with virtualbox and parallels provider.

 Requirements
 ------------